helix-editor/spellbook/README.md

 ### Feature flags

-The only feature flag currently is `default-hasher` which pulls in [`ahash`] and is enabled by default similar to the equivalent flag from [`hashbrown`].
+Spellbook follows [`hashbrown`] by including a `default-hasher` feature flag which is enabled by default.
+Like Hashbrown v0.15+, the default hasher is [`foldhash`].

 A non-cryptographic hash significantly improves the time it takes to initialize a dictionary and check and suggest words.
 Denial-of-service attacks are not usually relevant for this use-case since you would usually not take dictionary files as arbitrary inputs, so a non-cryptographic hash is probably ok.
 (I am not a cryptologist.)
-Note that Hashbrown v0.15 and above use [`foldhash`](https://github.com/orlp/foldhash) instead of aHash.
-In my runs of the Spellbook benchmarks `foldhash` doesn't make a perceptible difference.
+Note that Hashbrown v0.14 and lower used [`ahash`](https://github.com/tkaitchuck/aHash) instead of foldhash.
+In my runs of the Spellbook benchmarks there is no perceptible performance difference between `foldhash` and `ahash`.

-You can easily drop this default feature:
+If you wish to use a different hasher you may turn this default feature off:

 ```toml
 [dependencies]